ylashin/HadoopPD/readme/spark-streaming-part1.md

 ## End of Part 1

 You now have a VM with Spark installation & Scala IDE, and ready to get started.
-Proceed to [Work count in Scala](spark-streaming-part2.md)
+Proceed to [Word count in Scala](spark-streaming-part2.md)